DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Interventional and Counterfactual Predictions

 \subsection{Additional property: likelihood-based anomaly detection}

-Another advantage of our framework is its ability to learn the density of the future trajectory over the forecasting window.
-For a single node (index $i$ omitted for clarity), we denote its density by $p_{\theta,X_{\tau+1:T}}(\cdot | \hat{H}_{\tau}, z_{\tau+1:T})$, which represents the density of the future outcomes learned by the model, conditioned on the context state $\hat{H}_{\tau}$ and a sequence of simulated base samples $z_{\tau+1:T}$.
-The explicit form of the learned density, mapping from latent $z_{\tau+1:T}$ to data $\hat x_{\tau+1:T}$, is given as: \begin{proposition} Given base samples $z_{\tau+1:T}\sim q(\cdot)$, the log-density of the generated time series obtained via the continuous normalizing flow is:
+Another advantage of our framework is that it assigns an explicit log-density to its predicted future trajectory over the forecasting window.
+For a single node (index $i$ omitted for clarity), we denote this conditional density by $p_{\theta,X_{\tau+1:T}}(\cdot \mid \hat{H}_{\tau})$, where $\hat{H}_{\tau}$ is the context state.
+In DoFlow, $z_{\tau+1:T}$ are base samples used to generate the forecast $\hat{x}_{\tau+1:T}$.
+The explicit form of this learned density, mapping from latent $z_{\tau+1:T}$ to predicted $\hat x_{\tau+1:T}$, is given as: \begin{proposition} Given base samples $z_{\tau+1:T}\sim q(\cdot)$, the log-density of the generated time series obtained via the continuous normalizing flow is: